elmcraft/elmcraft.org/content/about.md

 "Gardens are imperfect by design.
 They don't hide their rough edges or claim to be a permanent source of truth."
 Though we are striving towards a beautiful and well tended garden!

+### Markers

-Elmcraft uses the following  markers on content pages to help with context:
+Elmcraft uses the following markers on certain content pages to help with context:

 - 🌱 **Seedling**: rough and early content
 - 🪴 **Budding**: content that's mostly cleaned up and clarified